xtelos/csgo_project/README.md

   - Gives a summary of a particular player's performance for a particular match

 ### Interesting Challenges:
-#####Calculating Picks / Bans:
+##### Calculating Picks / Bans:
-We found a number of errors in the dataset where maps were not listed correctly, such as a few cases where a player name was in place of a map name (which we assumed as an error of data entry).
-We solved this issue by collecting information across only the maps that were in active competitive rotation during the time period.
+When a team wins a match 2-0, they will not go on to play a 3rd map.
+In these cases, the 3rd pick and ban column in the CSV (t1_removed_3, t2_removed_3) is given '0.0' to represent a map not being picked.
+To get around this, we simply removed any keys of '0.0' from the map dictionaries used.

-#####Calculating the Number of Maps Played in a Match (bestOf):
+##### Calculating the Number of Maps Played in a Match (bestOf):
 We also found that the results of matches were incorrect in that if only 1 map was played those results were listed as a pair (5, 16) for example, which would mean team 1 had won 5 maps, and team 2 had won 16 (which is not correct).
 We solved this issue by combining the wins for both teams to equal the maps